andrewwoods/wp-debug-logger/README.md

 ## Installation

 1. Upload the `wp-debug-logger` folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Enable Debugging in your `wp-config.php`

 ### Enable Debugging